 Our school draws its origins from a special moment in Australian history: Walter Burley Griffin and Marion Mahony Griffin first came to Australia in 1913 at the founding of Canberra, after winning a world-wide competition to design our nation’s capital.

-The Burley Griffins were ahead of their time: their work has left a heritage of values that today we recognise as fully 21st Century values: sustainability, living in harmony with the natural environment, community, design, the importance of the Arts, community, plus a fundamental commitment to a non-denominational spirituality.
+Walter Burley Griffin and Marion Mahony Griffin were ahead of their time: their work has left a heritage of values that today we recognise as fully 21st Century values: sustainability, living in harmony with the natural environment, community, design, the importance of the Arts, plus a fundamental commitment to a non-denominational spirituality.

 Today Glenaeon builds those values into our vision of a global education for every student.
 Underlying all our work is a sense of the balanced human being: our time is appropriately digital, and we strive to maintain a commitment to the sense of human wholeness so needed in our digital age, which we support by an education for the head, heart, and hand.

-Building on the Burley Griffin’s inspiration, we now see realised Sylvia Brose’s founding vision for a school of excellence, imagination and creativity springing from the work of Dr Rudolf Steiner.
+Building on Walter and Marion's inspiration, we now see realised Sylvia Brose’s founding vision for a school of excellence, imagination and creativity springing from the work of Dr Rudolf Steiner.